ChubbyNinja/PHPScanner/README.md

 }
 ```

+There's a couple of things to notice above

+1. As you can see, the `tmp_name` has been appended with `_VIRUS_FOUND` - the decision to do this instead of remove the file completely is to give you (the developer) the flexibility of deciding if you should continue. - The default action will be to fail
+2. The `error` number has changed to `8`.
+3. The `scan_results` are now `PUP`
+4. The `scan_details` now gives you a multidimensional array
+    `vun_id` is the id in our definitions.php
+    `vun_string` is the matched string

 ### Example 3 - multiple files attribute
 You can upload multiple files through one input box - PHPScanner takes this into consideration too.